FreyaCon/DevOps-Course-Starter/README.md

 To deploy a new version of the app you must run:
 1. `docker login`
-2. `docker build --target production --tag todo-app:prod  .`
+2. `docker build --target production --tag nanofrecon/todo-app:prod  .`
 3. `docker push nanofrecon/todo-app:prod`
 The azure web app might take some mins to update.